sl0/conv/docs/source/iptables-converter.rst

       --sloppy       -N name-of-userchain is inserted automatically, by default -N is neccessary in input

+The only difference in between them is what is looked at. iptables-converter just handles lines starting with **iptables** or **/sbin/iptables**, ip6tables-converter only lines starting with **ip6tables** or **/sbin/ip6tables**.

 DEST- and SOURCEFILE
 --------------------

 These should be clear, the default values are build in for your convenience only.
-An iptables command generating script writes a file named *rules*, which is then read by the converter, if the **-s** option is not used.
+A script generating iptables command writes them into a file named *rules*, which is then read by the converter, if the **-s** option is not used.
 The converters ouptut is then written to **stdout**, if the **-d** option is not used.
 So it might be piped or somehow else processed.